nickyiliwang0000/h/projects/project-05.md

 <!--- ### Deployment
 (optional) In order to make deploying your app easy use the Firebase hosting features to get your site up online!
 There is the ability to add a custom domain if you would like, so think about a fun, shareable domain for your application . --->

-If you have not gotten an instructor's approval on a scope document by Monday, April 27th, 6 p.m., **you will be assigned a project**.
+If you have not gotten an instructor's approval on a scope document by Friday, August 7th, 6 p.m., **you will be assigned a project**.

 ## How will this project be graded?